anli5005/BCANHS/readme.md

-# BCA NHS rebuild
+# New webmaster - David Ionita

-what is this fork for? as new webmaster of BCANHS, I added these aditions to the site (more to come)
+What is this fork for? - As the new webmaster of BCANHS, I added some new features to the site (more to come) and fixed some bugs.

 # BCA NHS rebuild